 The actual exam divided up in a similar manner to the REG and FAR portions of the CPA exam, with 2 testlets comprised of a total 72 multiple choice questions and 3 testlets containing 8 task based simulations.
 One thing that is different about this portion when compared to the FAR and REG portions is the addition of document review simulations, but they are still split in the same manner of 2 testlets with 3 questions and 1 testlet of 2 questions.

-How Much Time Do You Have To Complete AUD?
+How Much Time Do You Have To Complete the CPA Audit exam?

 You are given 4 hours to complete the AUD exam, with an optional 15 minute break in the middle that doesn’t count towards this time limit.